Decoded: Why RSS chief Mohan Bhagwat is calling for Hindu-Muslim tensions to be dialled down

 What, then, is behind the Sangh’s seeming new empathy for Muslims?

-To believe this is a genuine change of heart, is to give the Sangh the underserved benefit of the doubt, given its distinct 100-year Islamaphobic trajectory.
-To believe that the Sangh is shedding its antipathy towards Muslims would be to believe that is sthe organisation has set out to negate everything that it has worked for all these decades.
+To believe this is a genuine change of heart, is to give the Sangh the undeserved benefit of the doubt, given its distinct 100-year Islamophobic trajectory.
+To believe that the Sangh is shedding its antipathy towards Muslims would be to believe that is the organisation has set out to negate everything that it has worked for all these decades.

 Long-term goals